vijaykramesh/docker-cli/README.md

 # README #

 A Repository to build cli docker image so we can ship updates to our npm package with zero dependencies.
+Version 0.9.72